88Cin/TIL-Group15/README.md

 In docs file, there are three documents referenced in this report in this folder, which are as follows:
 1. “Is more always better? the impact of vehicular trajectory completeness on car-following model calibration and validation”
 2. The Intelligent-Driver Model and its Variants
 3. Large Car-following Data Based on Lyft level-5 Open Dataset: Following Autonomous Vehicles vs. Human-driven Vehicles

-In images file,
+In images file, the two pictures are as follows:
+1. The process of completing the report
+2. Classification of vehicle driving behavior

+In src file, the final report is posted.